4 reasons remote employees are more productive than office employeesBy Axia Public Relations

 3. Remote workers are more satisfied.

 When it comes to productivity, job satisfaction is crucial.
 Happy employees tend to be more efficient at managing their tasks and are more productive.
-Employees who work remotely at least once a month are 24% more likely to enjoy their roles, says Owl Labs in its “Global States of Remote Work” report.
+According to Owl Labs 2020 "State of Remote Work," 77% of individuals surveyed reported that working remotely would allow them the ability to manage work-life balance.

 4. Remote workers are less stressed.